 Refugio County has a track record of commitment to conservation and environmental issues.
-Most notable are the Fennessey Ranch, recent inclusion of part of Refugio County in an NERR program, and the Aransas National Wildlife Refuge.
+Most notable are the Fennessey Ranch, the Aransas National Wildlife Refuge, and Guadalupe-Blanco River Authority.

 Fennessey Ranch is proud to be a part of Mission-Aransas NERR, the newest and third largest of the NERR programs which aims to promote the sustainable use of the nation’s coasts and oceans through scientific research, education and coastal stewardship.
 The reserve is also unique in that it is the first in Texas — and the Western Gulf of Mexico for that matter.